3-Bet Pot

 • Extract value: With premium hands you 3-bet to build the pot and seize initiative for post-flop aggression; for example, 3-betting AK denies cheap flops and extracts value from weaker aces and broadways.

 • Balance and bluffing: Add selective bluffs and semi-bluffs to keep your 3-bet range balanced.
-Blockers are cards that reduce the chance opponents hold certain strong hands - for example, holding A5 lowers an opponent’s chance of AA or AK, making A5 a useful semi-bluff.
+Blockers are cards that reduce the chance opponents hold certain strong hands.
+Holding A5, for example, lowers an opponent’s chance of AA or AK, making A5 a useful semi-bluff.

 Position matters: a late-position 3-bet differs from one in the blinds.
 When out of position, use larger 3-bets to compensate for post-flop disadvantages and gain extra fold equity.
 Stack sizes shape choices: